President Biden Expressway: Route description

+The President Biden Expressway is a four-lane controlled-access highway that runs for 0.755 mi through Scranton, Pennsylvania, and parallels the southern bank of Roaring Brook, a tributary of the Lackawanna River, for its entire duration.
+The expressway travels from northwest to southeast, with no intermediate exits between its termini.

+From its western terminus, the expressway begins at an interchange near Downtown Scranton.
+The westbound direction splits into two ramps: a two-way ramp connecting to Cedar Avenue (SR 3023) and a one-way ramp to US 11/PA 307 north (signed as "Central City / University / Colleges").
+Entrances to the expressway from Cedar Avenue and US 11 south are marked with signage reading "To I-81/I-84/I-380".

+At 0.387 mi along the route, the freeway passes under the Harrison Avenue Bridge.
+At its eastern terminus, the expressway splits into two ramps at a T-interchange with I-81; the ramp to I-81 north directs traffic to Binghamton, New York, I-84, and I-380, and the ramp to I-81 south directs traffic to Wilkes-Barre, Pennsylvania.

 History

 Construction began in 1964 alongside the adjacent section of I-81.
 The road was built along a portion of the former Lackawanna and Wyoming Valley Railroad right-of-way passing beneath the Harrison Avenue Bridge.
 It opened with a temporary western terminus feeding into Front Street at Prospect Avenue.
 By the early 1970s, the current interchange at the western terminus was opened, connecting to a new road replacing the demolished Spruce Street Bridge.

 In July 2021, there was a proposal to rename the Central Scranton Expressway after incumbent U.S. President Joe Biden, who was born in Scranton.
 On July 20, 2021, the Scranton City Council unanimously voted to rename the Central Scranton Expressway to the President Joseph R. Biden Jr. Expressway along with renaming Spruce Street to Biden Street.
 PennDOT replaced signage on the northbound lanes of I-81 on September 29, 2021, and replaced signage on the southbound lanes of I-81 on the following day.
 The sign installation was completed on October 4, 2021, at the exit 185 off ramp along I-81.

 In December 2024, local residents and multiple state politicians called for Biden's name to be removed from the expressway after he controversially commuted the sentence of Michael Conahan, a judge responsible for the kids for cash scandal that took place in neighboring Luzerne County.
 However, Scranton mayor Paige Cognetti and the city council declined to remove the signs.